MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/how-to-configure-materialized-views.md

 After the feature is enabled and the materialized view builder is provisioned, you can create materialized views using the REST API.

-1. Use the Azure portal, the Azure SDKs, the Azure CLI, or the REST API to create a source container that has `/accountId` as the partition key path.
+1. Use the Azure portal, the Azure SDKs, the Azure CLI, or the REST API to create a source container that has `/customerId` as the partition key path.
 Name this source container `mv-src`.

    > [!NOTE]
-   > The `/accountId` field is used only as an example in this article.
+   > The `/customerId` field is used only as an example in this article.
 For your own containers, select a partition key that works for your solution.

 1. Insert a few items in the source container.
-To follow the examples that are shown in this article, make sure that the items have `accountId` and `emailAddress` fields.
+To follow the examples that are shown in this article, make sure that the items have `customerId` and `emailAddress` fields.
 A sample item might look like this:

     ```json
     {
       "id": "eaf0338e-2b61-4163-822f-7bef75bf51de",
-      "accountId": "36c7cc3d-1709-45c6-819f-10e5586a6cb7",
+      "customerId": "36c7cc3d-1709-45c6-819f-10e5586a6cb7",
       "emailAddress": "justine@contoso.com",
       "name": "Justine"
     }